 Organizational Debt Creates Inefficiency

-Organizational debt comes from processes that may have provided an important function at some point but no longer serve the organization
+Organizational debt comes from processes that may have provided an important function at some point but no longer serve the organization.

 For example, if an employee once spearheaded a project without permission, and it didn’t go well, a manager might have established a lengthy review process for approving new projects.
 This rule might have been intended to prevent a negative outcome in the future, but it ultimately discourages people from taking initiative, and it slows the organization’s progress toward its overall goal.
 Dignan also notes that organizational debt is in part a holdover from early 20th-century management styles that emphasized rigid and detailed rules to streamline manufacturing processes.

-The term “organizational debt” was originally used by the entrepreneur Steve Blank, who defined it as the collection of changes that should have been made by an organization, but weren’t.
+A Different Take on Organizational Debt The term “organizational debt” was originally used by the entrepreneur Steve Blank, who defined it as the collection of changes that should have been made by an organization, but weren’t.
 The phrase was a twist on the term “technical debt” which describes the accumulated cost of taking shortcuts when developing a technology or digital product.
 In both cases, the debt comes from making a choice with a short-term gain and a long-term compounding cost, just like taking on financial debt.
+Based on this definition, organizational debt is even broader than Dignan describes and is often more like a shortcut.
+Most of Dignan’s examples include burdensome bureaucratic processes, but eliminating or failing to introduce a process for expediency also becomes organizational debt if it has a long-term negative impact on the organization.
+For example, if you fail to implement a thorough onboarding process for employees, you might save money and time in the short term by spending less time training employees, but in the long term they will take longer to get up to speed and become productive members of the team. |

 Research confirms that workplaces with conventional management and structures (and thus organizational debt) are inefficient.
 Studies show that half of all manager roles are unnecessary, suggesting that organizations could increase productivity significantly by eliminating these roles altogether and finding new ways for workers to self-manage.